aksommerville/egg2/README.md

 ## TODO

 - [ ] Major changes.
-- - [x] In-game menu.
-Quit, Audio prefs, Language, Input config.
-- - - [x] Web menu.
-- - - [x] Web input config.
 - - [ ] Web: Touch input, on-screen gamepad.
-- - [x] Consider adding a client hook `egg_client_notify(k,v)` for changed preferences, eg lang from Universal Menu.
 - [ ] Audio
 - - [ ] Synth: We need better insight into memory usage, and maybe some mitigations at runtime, like evicting sounds not currently in use, or forcing a terminating song off.
 - - [ ] Redefine `EGG_PREF_MUSIC` and `EGG_PREF_SOUND` as trims in 0..99.
-- - [ ] Web Audio.js: Slice out audio parts of ROM, don't send the whole thing.
+- - [x] Web Audio.js: Slice out audio parts of ROM, don't send the whole thing.
 - - [ ] Look up SDK instruments during song compile.
 - - [ ] SongEditor: Ensure we can receive natural EAU files, save them as EAU, and also use EAU rather than MIDI for ones that started blank.
 - - [ ] Demo sounds are still in the old format.